puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/roles_and_profiles.md

 how the components provided in your Puppet modules come together to define each different kind of system you need to manage.

+The concepts introduced in this quest mark an important transition in your progress from learning Puppet basics to understanding how to build these out into the higher level abstractions suitable for managing production infrastructure.
+This also means a shift in focus from well the well-defined aspects of Puppet tools and syntax to more open-ended questions about what you should do with them.

+The roles and profiles pattern given in this quest has been successfully adopted by some of Puppet's largest customers and is used internally to manage our own infrastructure.
+It is an example of how higher-level abstractions in your Puppet code can greatly simplify the task of managing configuration across a great number and variety of systems while maintaining a concise and expressive base of Puppet code.
+You may find that this kind of abstraction can be better achieved for your particular needs by modifying or abandoning the roles and profiles pattern.
+Even if this is your ultimate conclusion, however, you divergences should be well reasoned and based on strong understanding of the high-level abstraction that the roles and profiles pattern provides.

 When you're ready to get started, enter the following command:

     quest begin roles_and_profiles